 But I wanted to.

-For the background of the project, I took a razor blade to the book to carefully cut out pages that I thought looked interesting – I tried to go for a good balance of pages with illustrations, chapter intros, and full-text pages.
+Once I had chosen my book, I took a razor blade and carefully cut out pages that I thought looked interesting – I tried to go for a good balance of pages with illustrations, chapter intros, and full-text pages.
 Then I just used some spray adhesive to create a collage of book pages on the back of the frame.

 Once that was done, we were about 90% finished with the project (seriously, this one’s a no-brainer).
 I asked my awesome and oh-so-helpful sister to help me out cutting out the quote we chose with her Cricut.
 I have one, but I’m still a little scared of it and it takes me about three hours to cut anything outside of the basics in the cartridge, so I figured it was much more efficient to be a baby and ask for her help.

-Luckily, she’s nothing if not amazing, so she put something together for me (in like, 5 minutes because she’s a Cricut rock star) and cut it out on plain black scrapbook paper.
+Luckily, she’s nothing if not amazing, so she put something together for me and cut it out on plain black scrapbook paper.

 And then all I had to do was pull out my trusty glue stick and toss it on!